Skip to main content

 Higher incentives can be offered for winning new business, rather than simply taking repeat orders.

 Competitive remuneration packages help you attract and retain quality sales employees.
-Offering relatively low basic pay and high incentive payments can reduce the strain on cashflow, but may risk encouraging an over aggressive approach to sales.
+Offering relatively low basic pay and high incentive payments can reduce the strain on cash flow, but may risk encouraging an over aggressive approach to sales.

 Pay and bonuses for marketing employees